S.2 N/A - Marcus & Carolyn Cordran, South Yorkshire Air Museum, Aeroventure, Doncaster, South Yorkshire

-Buccaneer S.2 XN979 at South Yorkshire Air Museum, 30th December 2020; Marcus Cordran
+Buccaneer S.2 N/A at South Yorkshire Air Museum, 30th December 2020; Marcus Cordran

-In October 2020, Carolyn and her son, Marcus, purchased the cockpit section as Marcus was very keen to restore her - "I want to give her some life and bring her back into the state she deserves to be in.
+In October 2020, Carolyn and her son, Marcus, purchased the cockpit section (thinking they were getting XN979) as Marcus was very keen to restore her - "I want to give her some life and bring her back into the state she deserves to be in.
 I'm learning lots of engineering skills to keep working with Buccaneers and other aircraft.
 I love working on my dream aircraft".

-Information on this page current as of 31/12/2020
+Information on this page current as of 01/03/2021

 Air-Britain - Airliners.net - Airplane-Pictures.net - flickr.com - WorldAirPics.com - JetPhotos.net - PlanePictures.net